 - Performance awards performance awards will be granted as conditional rights to shares and will vest after the satisfaction of employment and forward-looking corporate performance conditions.
 Participants will not receive dividends on unvested awards. - Retention awards these awards will be granted as forfeitable shares.
 Participants will therefore be shareholders from the award date and will share in voting and dividend rights.
 Vesting will be subject to continued employment.
-Executives will not receive retention awards. - Bonus awards bonus awards will also be awarded as forfeitable shares, and the quantum of the bonus award will be determined as a form of bonus deferral or bonus matching.
+Executive management will not receive retention awards. - Bonus awards bonus awards will also be awarded as forfeitable shares, and the quantum of the bonus award will be determined as a form of bonus deferral or bonus matching (dependent on the STI).
 As prior performance is used as an award condition, vesting will be subject to continued employment only.
 This creates a clearer line-of-sight for participants, and ensures a strong performance link (through the link to the bonus), but ensures that there is also a link to shareholder value creation through the exposure to the share price over a three-year period, and through settlement in shares.

-Eligibility and award levels
+6.3.2 Eligibility and award levels

-Middle management and above are eligible to participate in the LTIs.
+Subject to the Remco's discretion, middle management and above are eligible to participate in the LTIs.
 It is not the intention to use all the instruments for all eligible employees.
 Award levels will be aligned with market benchmarks and awarded on an expected value basis.
-It is our intention that executives will receive a mix of SARs and performance awards on an annual basis.
+It is our intention that executive management will receive a mix of SARs and performance awards and/or bonus awards on an annual basis although not all instruments need be issued per award.